tkesgar/nuxt-elysia/README.md

 }
 ```

+> Note that you only need to do this if you have both Node.js and Bun installed.

-However, if you do this you will also need to use [Nitro Bun preset][nitro-bun-preset]
+If you do this you will also need to use [Nitro Bun preset][nitro-bun-preset]
 to build the app.
 This is because the default `node-server` preset will fail to
 bundle Elysia, since Elysia has Bun-specific exports that will not be handled
 properly by the default preset: